pablofradua/csv-preview-app/README.md

 ### User Action 1: Start / first visit

-* The controls of Step 2 in the left panel are disabled.
+* The controls of "Step 2" in the left panel are disabled.
+* The searchbar is disabled.
-* The table, the searchbar and the header ("Displaying file: ...") are not displayed.
+* The header "Display file: ..." shows "No file selected".
+* The data table is disabled.
 * It's only possible to select a file which should be uploaded (proceed with User Action 2).
 * The upload starts by clicking the "Upload" button.